glasskube/gitops-template/README.md

-# glasskube-argocd-starter
+# gitops-template

-Use this repository as a template to get started with the ArgoCD & Glasskube in seconds instead of hours.
+Use this repository as a template to get started with ArgoCD & Glasskube in seconds instead of hours.

 ## Getting Started